-Linchpin People are database coaches and wellness experts for a data driven world.
-In this 26th episode of the Notes from the Fields series database expert Tim Radney (partner at Linchpin People) explains in a very simple words what should be the good value for Page Life Expectancy (PLE).
+Linchpin People are database coaches and wellness experts for a data-driven world.
+In this 26th episode of the Notes from the Fields series database expert Tim Radney (partner at Linchpin People) explains in very simple words what should be the good value for Page Life Expectancy (PLE).

 When troubleshooting SQL Server performance issues one of the top places to look is memory.
 One of the more common methods to check for memory pressure is to check to see the memory counter ‘Page Life Expectancy’ (PLE).
 The value returned is represented in seconds.
 A very old and dated recommendation is that this value be 300 or higher which is only 5 minutes.
 With the standard servers in place today, this value is too low.

 What is the proper value to monitor for your server, you may ask, well it really depends on the amount of memory allocated to your instance of SQL.
 When working with my clients the value I start with is taking (max memory in GB) / 4 * 300.
 This would be the minimum value I would expect to see.
 On a server with 32GB allocated to SQL this value would be (32/4)*300 = 2400 seconds or 40 minutes.